 - Send Centra discount vouchers through a chat conversation

-Please note that you will require your own Centra account to follow the instructions in this article.
+You will require your own Centra account to follow the instructions in this article.

 Obtain your Centra API key and endpoint <base>